 Symptoms of Alcoholic Hepatitis

 If you have recently noticed jaundice-like symptoms, including yellow eyes or fever and a stomach ache, you could have alcoholic hepatitis.
-Some of the most common symptoms of this disease include appetite loss, nauseous feeling, vomiting, tenderness in the abdomen, low-grade fever, and persistent fatigue.
+Some

 In fact, malnutrition is a common symptom of alcoholic hepatitis.
 This is essentially because alcohol reduces your appetite and heavy drinkers mostly get their share of calories from the drinks.